ghapsara/guruhhapsara.dev/src/content/2021-12-24-ec2-s3-logging-with-fluentd/index.md

 ## Recap

-There are numbers of raw materials we compose in our setup which might divert focus .
+There number of raw materials we compose in our setup is a lot, frankly.
 If we zoom out, the major blueprint will speak simply like this.

 ```
-Authenticating EC2 in account-a to access an S3 bucket in account-b
+Streaming EC2 logs in account-a to access an S3 bucket in account-b with fluentd
--> Defining EC2 role and policy in account-a
+-> Defining EC2 role in account-a
--> Defining S3 role and policy in account-b
 -> Allowing EC2 role to perfom assume-role action in account-a
+-> Defining S3 role in account-b
 -> Trusting EC2 role to assume role S3 role in account-b
--> Getting S3 bucket access authenticated using EC2 role which assumes S3 role
+-> Getting S3 bucket access authenticated using EC2 role which assumes role S3 role in EC2 instances
--> Adjusting fluentd configuration to use assume role auth mechanism.
+-> Adjusting fluentd configuration to use assume role auth model.
 ```

 In any case, if you’re interested in probing a further inquiry about substances we attribute in our construct, take a stab at visiting these great instructive articles below.